MENA Brief newsletter 24 - 30 May 2019

 - Libya - International hotel in capital struck by rockets

-Middle East Regional Events marking International Quds Day set to cause disruptions
+Regional - Events marking International Quds Day set to cause disruptions

 Events commemorating International Quds Day are set to take place tomorrow (31 May) across the region.
 The day was first commemorated by Iran in 1979, to show support for the Palestinian people and oppose Israel.
 International Quds Day has become an annual event across the region, especially in countries with large Shia Muslim populations, including Iran, Lebanon, Yemen, Turkey, Iraq and Bahrain.
 It is held on the last Friday of Ramadan.